 We view children as capable, creative and confident learners and recognise the significance of the here and now, a sense of being for each child.

-We will offer an environment that acknowledges change within the early years, and which, in turn allows children to become confident learners.
+We offer an environment that acknowledges change within the early years and which, in turn, allows children to become confident learners.

-We are committed to offering acceptance and support for children with additional needs and nourish positive self-esteem in all children.
+We are committed to offering acceptance and support for children with additional needs and nourishing a sense of positive self-esteem in all children.

-Through daily communication and shared decision making we welcome families to assist us to provide the best outcomes for each child on their learning journey.
-We respect every family’s right to privacy and adhere to our confidentiality policy at all times.
+Through daily communication and shared decision-making, we welcome families to assist us to provide the best outcomes for each child on his/her learning journey.
+We respect each family’s right to privacy and adhere to our confidentiality policy at all times.

 “Educators are responsive to all children’s strengths, abilities and interests.
 They value and build on children’s strengths, skills and knowledge to ensure their motivation and engagement in learning” (Early Years Learning Framework, 2009)

-We include children’s voices in our programme and ensure daily reflection is used to promote continual self-evaluation.
+We include children’s voices in our program and ensure daily reflection promotes continual self-evaluation of the curriculum.
 We provide a stimulating and challenging environment that encourages our children’s curiosity and creativity, building confidence along the way.

-Our curriculum is play based in an enriched learning environment that includes both open ended and group learning.
-We aim to link our wider community and our families to our programme for optimal outcomes for each child.
+Our curriculum is play-based in an enriched learning environment that includes both open-ended and group learning.
+We aim to link our wider community and our families to our program for optimal outcomes for each child.

-Our commitment to the environment is to create a safe, stimulating and inclusive clean indoor and outdoor area that enhances the children’s learning through the provision of natural and manmade materials.
-Our educators model and teach children respect for the environment and the practise of sustainable behaviours that involve recycling, gardening and water/energy conservation.
+Our commitment to the environment is to create a clean, safe, stimulating and inclusive indoor and outdoor area that enhances the children’s learning through the provision of natural and man-made materials.
+Our educators model and teach children respect for the environment and the practice of sustainable behaviours that involve recycling, gardening and water/energy conservation.